Skip to content

 cp prom.conf.sample kong.conf

-Only adjust the following two parameters; keep the rest unchanged:
+Only modify the following two parameters; leave the others unchanged:

 [[inputs.prom]]